CS2103JAN2017-W15-B2/main/src/test/data/ManualTesting/TestScript.md

 1. Enter `edit 1 (Tailor it for Microsoft)`

 #### Results
 The description of the first task will now be `Tailor it for Microsoft`.
+It will automatically be selected, showing that other fields remain the same.

+### Edit time only
+#### Actions
+1. Enter `edit 1 next week`

+#### Results
+The first task will have the day and time modified to that of next week's.
+It will automatically be selected, showing that other fields remain the same.

 ### Edit multiple fields
 #### Actions
-1. Enter `edit 1 Submit resume in () by tomorrow`
+1. Enter `edit 1 Submit resume (urgent) by tomorrow`

 #### Results
-The first task will now have the name `Submit resume` with no description and a due date of tomorrow (relative to when you perform this action).
+The first task will now have the name `Submit resume` with a description of `urgent` and a due date of tomorrow (relative to when you perform this action).

+### Removing multiple fields
+#### Actions
+1. Enter `edit 1 Submit resume in () by`

+#### Results
+The first task will now have the name `Submit resume` with no description and no due date, becoming a floating task which will be sent near the bottom.

+### Removing task title
+#### Actions
+1. Enter `edit 1`

+#### Results
+An error message will show up: `At least one field to edit must be provided`.
+Task title is mandatory and must be provided, it cannot be blank.

 ## 8. Finding tasks
 #### Actions